CJStadler/lap-counter/readme.md

 2. Tap each competitor's name as they pass the start line each time.

 BUGS:
-Last athlete is not removed (sometimes? after undo?)
+Last athlete is not removed (sometimes? after undo?).
+Transition group issue?
+Correct athlete does not finish.

 TO DO:
 Stop button. (or when all athletes done)